 For your best home golf simulator, your golf impact projector screen is the foundation of your game.
 Get started on the right foot by determining everything from the ideal aspect ratio and screen size for your room to whether or not you need a finished edge golf impact screen.
 You’ll want to learn as much about the ideal golf impact screen material as possible, so check out this article all about selecting the right golf impact screen material.

-Carl’s Golf Enclosure Screen: Your screen acts as the primary impact surface for your driven ball so it’s a balance between a smooth texture and the ability to handle the ball speed.
+Your screen acts as the primary impact surface for your driven ball so it’s a balance between a smooth texture and the ability to handle the ball speed.
 There are three different kinds, the Standard, Preferred, and Premium.
 The preferred is the best value with a smooth enough texture for better HD picture and the ability to handle hits up to 250 MPH.
 By purchasing the full Golf Simulator Enclosure Kit, you get an easy to install solution with protection again mis-hits.
+For high-end and commercial installations, our Pro Golf Enclosure Kit is a great choice and you can find a comprehensive assembly video right here.

 When you’re shopping for a projector, make sure that you’ll be able to get the image size you need in your mounting configuration by matching the aspect ratio of your projector to your screen with this calculator.
-For more information on projectors, see this article with recommendations.
+For more information on projectors, see this article for things to consider and this article for our top picks.

 Best On a Budget: OptiShot2 Simulator

-Pros: $299 (often on sale for less), tracks your favorite clubs to give you feedback on every swing with 16 high-speed 48MHz infrared sensors, has trusted swing accuracy for its affordability, features 15 golf courses, and includes the base, the tee, two golf balls and black plastic housing.
+Pros: Tracks your favorite clubs to give you feedback on every swing with 16 high-speed 48MHz infrared sensors, has trusted swing accuracy for its affordability, features 15 golf courses, and includes the base, the tee, two golf balls and black plastic housing.

 Cons: Sensors may not detect small shots because of sensor placement, less accurate than more expensive models.